postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

     url: "/docs/writing-scripts/test-scripts/"
 ---

-You can make requests that return mock data defined within Postman if you do not have a production API ready, or you do not want to run your requests against real data yet.
+Postman enables you to create _mock servers_ to assist with API development and testing.
+A mock server simulates the behavior of a real API server by accepting requests and returning responses.
 By adding a mock server to your [collection](/docs/sending-requests/intro-to-collections/) and adding [examples](/docs/sending-requests/examples/) to your requests, you can simulate the behavior of a real API.

-When you send a request to a mock server, Postman will match the request configuration to the examples you have saved for the request and respond with the data you added to the example.
-To view existing mocks in your workspace, select **Mock Servers** in the sidebar.
+When you send a request to a mock server, Postman matches the request to a saved example in your collection.
+Postman then responds with the data you added to the example.
+To view existing mock servers in your workspace, select **Mock Servers** in the sidebar.

 > You need to be signed into a Postman account to create a mock server.